ObservedObserver/chatgpt-i18n/README.md

 - [x] Traslate your locale files with better experience.
 - [x] A web editor for better editing and viewing experience.
 - [x] Export multiple locale files at once.
 - [ ] Seperate large json file into small chunks to avoid ChatGPT breaking json.
-(WIP: the service seems slow now, I am working on it.)
+(WIP: the service seems slow now, and sometimes break the limit of vercel FaaS, I am working on it.)

 ## Deploy